jeremyikwuje/axiosly-js/readme.md

 > **⚠️ Notice: Development in Progress**\
-> This package is currently in active development and should **not** be used in production environments.
+> This package is currently in development and should **not** be used in production environments.
 Features, APIs, and behavior may change.
 Use for testing and feedback purposes only.!

 # Axiosly